technicallypete/technicallypete/README.md

 > Build faster — without bloated dev teams.
 >
-> Vestive’s expert fractional web architects deliver modern apps in record time through our Restruct™ methodology — risk-free for 30 days.
+> Vestive’s expert fractional web architects deliver modern apps in record time through our Restruct™ methodology.

 ## 🛠️ WHAT WE DO